Derkades/WebApp/docs/termux.md

 ## Installation

-Install an F-Droid client like [Droid-ify](https://f-droid.org/repo/com.looker.droidify_57.apk).
+Install the F-Droid client from [f-droid.org](https://f-droid.org/F-Droid.apk).

 Install "Termux" from F-Droid.
 Open Termux.
 You will be presented with a Linux terminal environment.